 Seattle Kraken Prospect

-The Seattle Kraken selected Winterton high in the 3rd-round of the 2021 NHL Draft, 67th-overall, out of the OHL’s Hamilton Bulldogs, where he had a 23-point season in 53 games as a 16-year-old.
-Covid wiped out the following season, obviously impacting his draft status, as it did for many in the Ontario league.
+The Seattle Kraken selected Winterton high in the 3rd-round of the 2021 NHL Draft, 67th-overall, out of the OHL’s Hamilton Bulldogs where he had a 23-point season in 53 games as a 16-year-old.
+Covid wiped out the following season, obviously impacting his draft status, as it did for many in the Ontario league including Shane Wright.

 Winterton was a point-a-game player in the postseason.
-It didn’t hurt that the Bulldogs also featured 2021 3rd-overall pick, lefty center Mason McTavish, now an Anaheim Duck.
+It didn’t hurt that the Bulldogs also featured 2021 3rd-overall pick, lefty center Mason McTavish, now with the Anaheim Ducks.

 Pros and Cons

 Winterton has a wicked shot.
-That would be his peak offensive attribute, although he is a productive puck distributor.
-More importantly he started to play a more conscientious two-way game.
+That would be his peak offensive attribute, although he is a productive puck distributor as well.
+He’s also a conscientious two-way player.
+His overall efforts and the reviews we’ve heard are why we put him on our Top-3 list.

-He’ll continue to strengthen and grow into his 6-foot-2 frame.
-Winterton is presently in the first year of a three-year, two-way, entry-level contract.
-Dormant at the moment, this is a player for the Seattle Kraken to start keeping an eye on once the holidays roll around.
+Winterton will continue to strengthen and grow into his 6-foot-2 frame.
+He’s entering the 2nd year of a three-year, two-way, entry-level contract.